An Android .apk file can contain native libraries for one or more

 without requiring a separate filesystem copy of the native libraries.

-Android Things requires this new mechanism; .apk
+Android Things requires this new mechanism; .apk files installed

 on Android Things will no longer have any native libraries extracted.

-will be larger, because the native
+As a result, the .apk will be larger, because the native

-libraries are stored uncompressed within the .apk
+libraries are stored uncompressed within the .apk, but the

 install size will be smaller, because there isn't a second "copy"

-of the .apk
+of the .apk).

 On Android versions older than Android v6.0, the native libraries

-will continue to be extracted during .apk
+will continue to be extracted during .apk installation.

 In order to indicate to Android v6.0 and later that native libraries